lucas3z/piano-keyboard/README.md

 # Piano Keyboard:
-A mini piano keyboard created with hmtl, css and vanilla javascript.
+A mini piano keyboard created with html, css and vanilla javascript.

 ## Motivation:
 Project created with the goal of a better understanding of the DOM Manipulation and how to apply it.